-The FDA has approved 3-D mammography and it is covered by Medicare and some insurance.
+The FDA has approved 3D mammography and it is covered by Medicare and most insurance.
 This exam is recommended for women of all ages and breast density.

-In the latest issue of Inside Health magazine, Dr. Amanda Scopteuolo, a GHS radiologist, discusses this major breakthrough in fighting breast cancer.
-Read what she has to say about this technology and what patients are saying.
+Dr. Amanda Scopteuolo, a Prisma Health radiologist, discussed this major breakthrough in fighting breast cancer with Inside Health magazine.
+Read what she had to say about this technology and what patients are saying.

 The same doctors interpret all 3D mammograms, ensuring that you receive the same high quality of care wherever you choose to go.

 Clinton: Laurens County Medical Campus, 22725 Hwy.
 76 East

 Easley: Baptist Easley Hospital, 200 Fleetwood Dr.

 Greenville: Prisma Health Outpatient Radiology, 1210 W. Faris Road or Patewood Medical Campus, 200 Patewood Drive

 Greer: Greer Medical Campus, 830 S. Buncombe Road

 Seneca: Oconee Medical Campus, 298 Memorial Drive

 Simpsonville: Simpsonville Medical Campus, 729 S.E.
 Main St.